micahstubbs/moebio_framework/README.md

 grunt release
 ```

 for patch builds.
 Major and minor releases can also be automated using `grunt release:major` and `grunt release:minor`, respectively.
+For more on semantic versioning, check out [semver.org](http://semver.org/).